groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 * .NET Framework 4.6.2
 * .NET Framework 4.7
 * .NET Framework 4.7.2
-* .NET Standard 2.0
+* .NET Framework 4.8

-* .NET Core 2.0
+### .NET Core

-* .NET Core 2.1
+* .NET Core 3.1

-### Mono Framework
+### .NET

-* Mono 2.6.7 or later
+* .NET 5

 ## Development Environments

-GroupDocs.Viewer for .NET can be used to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:
+GroupDocs.Viewer for .NET can be used to develop applications in any development environment that targets .NET, but the following environments are explicitly supported:

-* Microsoft Visual Studio 2010
+* Microsoft Visual Studio 2010 and later
-* Microsoft Visual Studio 2011
-* Microsoft Visual Studio 2012
-* Microsoft Visual Studio 2013
-* Microsoft Visual Studio 2015
-* Microsoft Visual Studio 2017
-* Microsoft Visual Studio 2019
+* Microsoft Visual Studio for Mac
-* Xamarin.Android
-* Xamarin.IOS
-* Xamarin.Mac
+* Rider from JetBrains
-* MonoDevelop 2.4 and later